 Nixon resignation 50th anniversary

-Fifty years ago last night, August 8, 1974, was one of those "where were you when you heard?" moments that touches everyone in a generation.
+Fifty years ago last night, August 8, 1974, was one of those "where were you when you heard" moments that touches everyone in a generation.

-Dad, Mom, my sister, and I were in the midst of our first tent-camping vacation, which began with a day at Silver Dollar City (our first visit) and included Harry Truman's birthplace in Lamar, Missouri, and his presidential library in Independence, Missouri and the Kansas City Zoo in Swope Park.
+We were in the midst of our first tent-camping vacation, which began with a day at Silver Dollar City (our first visit) and included Harry Truman's birthplace in Lamar, Missouri, and his presidential library in Independence, Missouri and the Kansas City Zoo in Swope Park.

 We were driving to the Truman Library on August 8 when we heard the news on the radio that President Nixon would resign.